reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-09-v2.md

 ### Task 1: Create a test IoT Edge device

+In this task, you will test the IoT Edge device.

 1. In the Azure Portal, on your Resource group tile, to open your IoT hub, click **iot-az220-training-<inject key="DeploymentID" enableCopy="false" />**.

    ![](./media2/lab13img16.png)